-- 1. Assess commission teams to assess in priority order to needs and resources available and then broker people's needs with available resources.

-- 2. Scope define needs and resources

-- 3. Prioritise needs with resources

-- 4. Meet needs with resources

-- 5. Review that needs are being met

-- 6. The Hub can set up street maps and coordinate searches, or checks by door knocks

-- > Check vulnerable streets first or streets most badly affected

-- > Communicate using text messaging

-- > Keep a paper trail at the Hub so we know where has been checked, when.
-Then we know where needs to be rechecked over time.
+- 1. Assess commission teams to assess in priority order to needs and resources available and then broker people's needs with available resources. - 2.
+Scope define needs and resources - 3.
+Prioritise needs with resources - 4.
+Meet needs with resources - 5.
+Review that needs are being met - 6.
+The Hub can set up street maps and coordinate searches, or checks by door knocks - > Check vulnerable streets first or streets most badly affected - > Communicate using text messaging - > Keep an audit trail of paperwork at the Hub so we know when and where locations were checked - > Promote checking on neighbours through social media - > Send teams from Hub to check on vulnerable areas, record on Hub Map